 An Easy Way to Test Ecommerce on Your WordPress Site

-Shopify also has Shopify Lite.
-It’s a super streamlined version of Shopify, perfect for adding a couple of buy buttons to your WordPress site or your Facebook page.
+Shopify also has Shopify Starter for $5 per month.
+It’s perfect for adding buy buttons to your WordPress site or your Facebook page and is not a separate ecommerce store.
 So even if you want to run a few small tests to see if you can sell items on your site, it’s still worth starting with Shopify.